-Planning Commissioner Knight commented: a) It seems apparent from staff's research and experience from other communities that FARs are not being used as a tool in General Plans. b) He requested that staff research and provide additional information with regard to items suggested by speakers at this hearing which include setbacks, building heights and open space requirements that can help provide guidance in the General Plan. c) Most of the projects being discussed are discretionary projects that will have the opportunity for review by staff and the public as well as by the DRB, Planning Commission and City Council depending on the appropriate review level. d) Removing some items from the General Plan and placing them in the zoning ordinance for planning purposes. e) He spoke in support of the benefits of early Conceptual review.
+Planning Commissioner Knight commented: a) It seems apparent from staff's research and experience from other communities that FARs are not being used as a tool in General Plans. b) He requested that staff research and provide additional information with regard to items suggested by speakers at this hearing which include setbacks, building heights and open space requirements that can help provide guidance in the General Plan. c) Most of the projects being discussed are discretionary projects that will have the opportunity for review by staff and the public as well as by the DRB, Planning Commission and City Council depending on the appropriate review level. d) Removing some items from the General Plan and placing them in the zoning ordinance would increase some flexibility and would also define standards in the zoning ordinance for planning purposes. e) He spoke in support of the benefits of early Conceptual review.